Dr-Slugma/fv-performance-tests/README.md

 Should be able to handle a standard test load (100 users over 10 seconds) with all responses under 1200 ms and without dropping a single response.

 ### WordPhraseSearchTest
-Loads the Word page and Phrase page for Dene and searches for 'den'.
+Loads the Word page and Phrase page for Dene and searches for 'den' (chosen for its publci availability).

 Should be able to handle a reduced test load (30 users over 10 seconds) without dropping a single response.